Misfits-Rebels-Outcasts/Nodef/documentation/ChainingBlendingCompositingCoreImageCIFilters.md

 ## From Chaining/Blending to Compositing CIFilter

 Core Image is a powerful iOS framework that makes makes hardware-accelerated image manipulation easy.
-Oftentimes, we use it to add graphical effects to an image in our app.
-The process involves choosing a right CIFilter, setting parameters, and applying the filter to the image.
+Oftentimes, we use it to add graphical effects to  images in our app.
+The process involves choosing a right CIFilter, setting parameters, and applying the filter to an image.

 Sometimes, the process may involve chaining several filters to get the desired result.
 For example, we can use a CIColorControls to first adjust the saturation of an image followed by applying a Vignette filter to add a dark fading border around the edges.